 - CHARGE MODE Runs the system at the proper speed for checking and adjusting refrigerant charge.
-Select the mode as HEATING or COOLING, then change RUN from OFF to ON.
+Select the mode as COOLING, then change RUN from OFF to ON.
 The screen backlight will blink red.
 The user may navigate to other screens (e.g., SERVICE INFORMATION) during the process until ON in the CHARGE MODE screen is changed back to OFF and saved.
 The red blinking backlight serves as a reminder that the unit is operating in an abnormal (service) mode.
-Select OFF (from the list that includes ON and OFF) and SAVE (I) when finished. - FURNACE TESTS Runs the system at the selected fire level to allow confirmation of proper operation.
+Select OFF (from the list that includes ON and OFF) and SAVE (■) when finished. - FURNACE TESTS Runs the system at the selected fire level to allow confirmation of proper operation.
 The screen backlight will blink red.
 A short list of instructions (reminders) is provided.
 Select START to run a single stage furnace.
 Select LO FIRE or HI FIRE to run a two stage furnace.
 The user may navigate to other screens (e.g., SERVICE INFORMATION) during the process.
 The red blinking backlight serves as a reminder that the unit is operating in an abnormal (service) mode.
-Select DONE (from the list that includes LO FIRE, HI FIRE, START, STOP) and SAVE (■) when the test is complete, before leaving the screen for the last time. - AIR COND RUN TESTS and HEAT PUMP RUN TESTS - In these screens the unit can be made to run at a fixed speed regardless of room temperature.
-RUN can be changed between OFF, MAX (speed), INTERMED(iate speed), and MIN (speed).
+Select DONE (from the list that includes LO FIRE, HI FIRE, START, STOP) and SAVE (■) when the test is complete, before leaving the screen for the last time. - AIR COND RUN TESTS In this screen the unit can be made to run at a fixed speed regardless of room temperature.
+RUN can be changed between OFF, MAX

+(speed), INTERMED(iate speed), and MIN (speed).
 MAX speed is the same as that used in charge mode.
 The screen backlight will blink red when anything but OFF is selected and saved.
 The user may navigate to other screens (e.g., SERVICE INFORMATION) during the process until RUN in this screen is changed back to OFF and saved.
 The red blinking backlight serves as a reminder that the unit is operating in an abnormal (service) mode.
 This screen is primarily intended for test agency usage.
 Heat pump run tests apply only to heat pump units.
-Select OFF and SAVE () when finished.
+Select OFF and SAVE ( ) when finished.

-DISCRETE OUTPUTS - When the unit is off, this screen allows the user to operate certain relay-driven outputs in the system for diagnostic purposes: humidifier (on the indoor interface board or blower control board), reversing valve (on the outdoor interface board), indoor coil EXV (on the indoor interface board or blower control board), outdoor coil EXV (on the outdoor interface board), and crankcase heater (on the outdoor interface board).
-More than one of these can be set to ON at the same time.
+DISCRETE OUTPUTS - When the unit is off, this screen allows the user to operate certain relay-driven outputs in the system for diagnostic purposes: humidifier (on the indoor interface board or blower control board), and indoor coil EXV (on the indoor interface board or blower control board).
+(The others do not apply to this air conditioning unit.)
+One or both of these can be set to ON at the same time.
 Leaving the DISCRETE OUTPUTS screen will shut all of the listed outputs off.